lemgandi/BuzzWire/README.md

 ## Pins Used

-These shields use most of the Digital pins on the Arduino, as well as the first Analog pin (pin 15, AKA A0) BuzzWire itself uses the following pins:
+These shields use many of the Digital pins on the Arduino, as well as the first Analog pin (pin 14, AKA A0) BuzzWire itself uses the following pins:

 - Pin 16 ( A2)